jaegertracing/jaeger-ui/src/utils/DraggableManager/docs/README.md

 In the snippet above, `this._realmElm` is the `<div>` that fills the green draggable region.

-On the other hand, if you need more flexibilty, this function can ignore the DOM altogether and do something else entirely.
+On the other hand, if you need more flexibility, this function can ignore the DOM altogether and do something else entirely.
 It just needs to return an object with `clientXLeft` and `width` properties, at the minimum.

 `maxValue` and `minValue` are optional and will restrict the extent of the dragging.
 They are in terms of `value`, not `x`.